 Sometimes studies in a Master’s degree programme spark an interest in a career in research.
-Obada Alzghool started his journey at the University of Turku as a Master’s degree student in the Drug Discovery and Development programme and is now a doctoral candidate at the University.
-In this blog post, Obada shares with us crucial pieces of advice for a smooth Ph.D. journey and his experience as a doctoral candidate at UTU.
+Obada Alzghool started his journey at the University of Turku as a Master’s degree student.
+He studied in the Drug Discovery and Development programme.
+He is now a doctoral candidate at the University.
+In this post, Obada shares pieces of advice for a smooth Ph.D. journey and his experience as a doctoral candidate.

 Obada Alzghool was born and raised in Jordan.
 He is a pharmacist by education and worked as a medical representative in Novartis.
-Later on, he decided to continue his higher education and pursue a scientific research career, so he studied in the Drug Discovery and Development Master’s degree programme at the University of Turku.
+Later on, he decided to continue his higher education and pursue a scientific research career.
+He studied in the Drug Discovery and Development Master’s degree programme at the University of Turku.

 Obada’s research topic is the development of novel PET radiotracers as imaging biomarkers in brain neurodegenerative diseases, mostly Alzheimer’s and Parkinson’s diseases.
 Imaging altered protein aggregates and neuroinflammatory markers using the PET technique help understand their implication in neurodegenerative diseases.
 His current research focus is the biological evaluation of novel small molecule PET radiotracers as well as characterization of rodent disease models.